Friction

 1. A forklift driver decides to push it without lifting it.
 What force must be applied to just get the pallet moving?

 2. After a bit of time, the pallet begins to slide.
-How fast is the pallet moving after 0.5 seconds of sliding under the same force you calculated in part a?
+How fast is the pallet moving after sliding under the same force you calculated in part a. for half a second?

 3. If the forklift stops pushing, how far does the pallet slide before coming to a stop?